Water Conservation Plumbing: Save Money and the Environment in 2026

 Low-Flow Toilets

 Toilets are the single largest water user inside the home.
 Older models can use up to 3.5 to 7 gallons per flush (GPF), while WaterSense-certified toilets are capped at 1.28 GPF.
-As of July 1, 2025, that 1.28 GPF maximum now applies to both single-flush toilets and the full-flush mode of dual-flush models, so any dual-flush toilet manufactured after that date with a higher full-flush volume is no longer WaterSense eligible.
-Premium high-efficiency toilets (PHETs) go even further at 1.1 GPF or 0.8 GPF, which is where most utility rebates now focus.
+Version 1.2 of the toilet specification is still in effect.
+EPA's proposed Version 2.0 (which would have tightened the dual-flush full-flush limit) was originally scheduled for July 1, 2025 but has been placed on hold indefinitely, so dual-flush models may still qualify with a full-flush volume up to 1.6 GPF as long as the effective flush volume meets the 1.28 GPF requirement.
+In January 2026, EPA also clarified that the toilet spec now covers certain one-piece toilets with integrated flushometer mechanisms.
+Premium high-efficiency toilets (PHETs) go even further at 1.1 GPF or 0.8 GPF, which is where most of the top-dollar utility rebates now focus.

 Low-Flow Showerheads

 Standard showerheads typically push 2.5 gallons per minute (GPM).
 WaterSense-certified showerheads are rated at 2.0 GPM or less, saving roughly 4 gallons of hot water per shower for a typical household.
-Today's pressure-compensating models maintain a satisfying shower experience even at lower flow rates.
+Today's pressure-compensating models maintain a satisfying shower experience even at lower flow rates, and no changes to the showerhead specification are in the works as of 2026.

 Water-Efficient Faucets

-WaterSense-labeled bathroom faucets flow at a maximum of 1.5 GPM, a 32% reduction over the federal 2.2 GPM standard.
-EPA released draft revisions in 2024 that may push that limit down to 1.2 GPM to match standards already adopted by Canada and several U.S. states.
+WaterSense-labeled bathroom faucets flow at a maximum of 1.5 GPM at 60 psi, roughly a 30% reduction over the federal 2.2 GPM standard.
+EPA had proposed a draft Version 2.0 in December 2024 that would have lowered the maximum to 1.2 GPM, but that update has been paused as of February 2025, with the current 1.5 GPM specification remaining in effect.
 Aerators can be added to existing faucets as a low-cost upgrade that achieves similar results.

 Standard Fixtures